bu-quarta/bu-e-receipt/README.md

 1. **Create a Branch:** Start by creating a new branch based from `main`.
 2. **Submit a Pull Request:** Once your changes are ready, submit a pull request to merge your branch into the `main` branch.
+3. **Approval of Code Owner:** Before the pull request can be merged into the main branch, it must be approved by the designated code owner.
-3. **Protected Branches:** Note that direct changes to the `main` branch are not allowed, as it is protected.
+4. **Protected Branch:** Note that direct changes to the `main` branch are not allowed, as it is protected.

 ## Tech Stack